-4 family-friendly festivals within walking distance of a train station
+Experience the best of Cardiff with Arriva’s unlimited all day ticket

-With Easter fast approaching and summer on the horizon, it’s nearly time to start planning affordable day trips for all the family to enjoy.
+With Easter fast approaching and summer on the horizon, it’s nearly time to start planning affordable day trips for the whole family to enjoy.

-This year, Cardiff’s festival season is set to be full of entertaining events targeted at getting kids out of the house and experiencing this extraordinary city.
+This year, Cardiff’s festival season is set to be full of entertaining events aimed at getting kids out of the house, to experience the very best that this extraordinary city has to offer.

-Whether you’re sporting fanatics, plant enthusiasts or book junkies here’s a list of 4 family festivals set to make the pending six-week summer unforgettable.
-All events are within walking distance from a train station along Arriva Trains Wales network
+For those relying on public transport, Arriva Trains Wales is now offering unlimited off-peak travel at selected stations across Cardiff and Penarth, allowing people to explore multiple destinations for £4.50 per day.
+Children aged 5-15 can also travel for half price and under 5’s travel for free.

-For those relying on public transport the ‘Day to Go’ ticket from Arriva Trains Wales allows unlimited off-peak travel between selected Cardiff - Penarth stations, allowing people to ‘Explore the Capital’ for only £4.50 (Tickets are priced at 50% the adult fare for children aged between 5-15, kids under 5 travel free and national railcard discounts still apply).
+Whether you’re sporting fanatics, plant enthusiasts or book junkies, here’s a list of four family festivals set to make the pending spring/summer months unforgettable.
+All events are within walking distance from a train station along Arriva Trains Wales’ network.

-Matthew Breese, Marketing Manager for Arriva Trains Wales, said: “This summer there are fantastic family events of all shapes and sizes taking place across our rail network.
-They are a great day out for family and friends and with the new ‘Day to Go’ ticket from Arriva Trains Wales offering unlimited all day travel it makes varied and sometimes expensive journeys accessible to all for one affordable price.
+Matthew Breese, Marketing Manager for Arriva Trains Wales, said: “There are some fantastic family events taking place across our rail network this spring/summer.
+It’s a great opportunity for family and friends to utilise Arriva’s new ‘Day to Go’ ticket, a cost-saving solution offering unlimited all day travel and the chance to explore multiple destinations on the same day with one standard travel fee.
 We’d always advise rail travellers to check with the organisers of the events for further information and check for any cancellations before they set off.”

 21st to 29th March - Children’s Literature Festival